marko-js/marko/packages/marko/docs/marko-5-upgrade.md

 Additionally, any deprecation warnings that start with `MIGRATION` are automatically migratable by [`marko migrate`](https://github.com/marko-js/cli/blob/master/packages/migrate/README.md).
 Most migrations are 100% safe and will run automatically.
 However, there are a few migrations which are considered unsafe: they may only get you 90% of the way there.
 These migrations will prompt and ask if you want to run the migration.
 It is highly recommended to run these only on a single component at a time and then finish the migration manually using the guide below so that your app is always in a working state.

+> **Note**
-> **Note**: The [TagsAPI](https://dev.to/ryansolid/introducing-the-marko-tags-api-preview-37o4) is becoming stable soon.
+> The [TagsAPI](https://dev.to/ryansolid/introducing-the-marko-tags-api-preview-37o4) is becoming stable soon.
 Deprecations related to `marko-widgets`, might be worth holding off on rather than migrating these widgets to the Class Components API.